kubernetes/cloud-provider-openstack/README.md

 `make` will build, test, and package this project.
 This project uses trash Glide for dependency management.

+If you don't have a Go Environment setup, we also offer the ability to run make in a Docker Container.
+The only requirement for this is that you have Docker installed and configured (of course).
+You don't need to have a Golang environment setup, and you don't need to follow rules in terms of directory structure for the code checkout.

+To use this method, just call the `hack/make.sh` script with the desired argument:
+    `hack/make.sh build`  for example will run `make build` in a container.

+NOTE You MUST run the script from the root source directory as shown above, attempting to do something like `cd hack && make.sh build` will not work because we won't bind mount the source files into the container.

 ## License
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.